mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 indistinguishable from any other set of plugins.

-One other solution to have privacy while supporting the cache system and 0-RTT injection of plugins is to advertize a set of plugins common to most PQUIC users.
+One other solution to have privacy while supporting the cache system and 0-RTT injection of plugins is to announce a set of plugins common to most PQUIC users.
 One method to achieve it would be to bind PQUIC users to a special plugin validator which counts at each epoch the number of PQUIC user reporting to have the plugin in its cache.
 When a sufficient number of users have it, the plugin